Touch-E/TouchE-Plugin/README.md

         }
 ```

+## User Authentication and Profile Data Handling

+To authenticate a user and manage their profile data, you can use the `userAuthentication` method provided by `TouchEPlugin`

-## Login
+## User Login

-Login using userAuthentication method in which you have to just pass username and password.
+Login using `userAuthentication` method which nedds a username and password, then returns a result indicating success or failure.

 After successfully login save user data in your project.